ahmed-mahran/pyright/README.md

 - [2024-09-16] I opened an issue on original repo [microsoft#9010](https://github.com/microsoft/pyright/issues/9010) with suggested approach [PR#1](https://github.com/ahmed-mahran/mypyright/pull/1).

 - [2024-09-18] I found by chance that `MyPyright` extension is no longer available on VSCode marketplace and my account has got rate-limited and I no longer can open the marketplace using my account.

+- [2024-09-19] I've renamed the repo from `pyright` to `mypyright` and changed all artwork just in case if it was a branding issue.
+Initially, I kept original branding to honor `pyright` stakeholders and maintainers.

 - [2024-09-19] After emailing the support team, I received this response: